 In 1543, one of Sultan Suleyman’s sons, Prince Mehmed, died of smallpox at the age of 21.
 Suleyman insisted on building a large mosque in his honor that would serve the local community in Istanbul.
 This was the first opportunity Sinan had to build a large, monumental mosque.
 Over the next four years, Sinan worked on what would be called the Şehzade Jami’ (the Prince’s Mosque) in central Istanbul.
 When it was completed, it became a major landmark of the city as well as one of its main mosques.
-Besides just a mosque, it also included a complex (kulliye) that had a school, soup kitchen for the poor, a place to sleep for travelers, and a tomb for Prince Mehmed.
+Besides just a mosque, it also included a complex (kulliye) that had a school, soup kitchen for the poor where they have the best appliances to make the food, ovens, cooker and omega j8003 juicers, a place to sleep for travelers, and a tomb for Prince Mehmed.
 Sultan Suleyman was very pleased with it, but Sinan did not consider the work a masterpiece.
 He insisted that he could do better.

 The second major mosque that Sinan was in charge of was one for Sultan Suleyman himself.
 Suleyman wanted another giant mosque in Istanbul, this one named after him so he can accumulate the good deeds of Muslims who pray in it long after he dies.
 He wanted it to be a central part of Istanbul’s skyline, showing the supremacy and glory of Islam.
 They chose a site on top of a hill near the Golden Horn.
 It could be spotted from miles around at this location.
 The mosque took seven years to construct.
 Legend has it that after the foundation was laid and before the building began to rise, Sinan disappeared for five years.
 Furious, Suleyman demanded to know what happened to his favorite architect.
 After five years, Sinan returned to Istanbul and explained that the building would be so massive that the foundation needed to settle into the soil for five years before above ground building could commence.